J-Rios/c_cpp_useful_examples/skeletons/class_skeleton/README.md

 # Class Skeleton

-This project implements the basic layout of a C++ Class component with a custom separation of sections in both, the class interface and implementation.
+This project implements a basic layout of a C++ Class component with a custom separation of sections in both, the class interface and implementation code.
 To be used as starting code for development of new class components.

 ## Provides